webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 Tagging pages help users of the site find content that is relevant to them.
 A comprehensive and complete set of tags are important to improve discoverability of pages.
 When tagging, also include tags that clearly denote the content's standardization progress and implementation status.

 ===Include compatibility information===
-See the [[Template:Style Compatibility Issue|Compatibility page]] for a description of best practices to follow when formatting compatibility information.
+See [[WPD:Editors_Guide/step_6_author_or_upload_new_content| Step 6 of the Editor's Guide] to learn best practices when providing compatibility information.
+Many existing pages are missing the compatibility details in the compatibility tables included with the templates.
+Researching online and updating compatibility tables, as well as flagging pages to mark issues, is a great way to get started contributing to this wiki.

 ===Provide complete documentation of API===
 API reference pages should document the entirety of the API, as well as any quirks or edge cases that are important to know in real-world projects.